Self-Directed SIMPLE IRA

 How the 60-Day Rollover Works with a Self-Directed SIMPLE IRA

 The retirement tax professionals at the IRA Financial Group will assist you in rolling over your 60-day eligible rollover distribution to a new FDIC and IRS approved IRA custodian.
-Once you deposit the 60-day eligible rollover distribution with the new IRA custodian within the 60-day period, the new custodian will be able to invest the SIMPLE IRA assets into the new IRA LLC “checkbook control” structure.
-Once you transfer the SIMPLE IRA funds to the new IRA LLC, you, as manager of the SIMPLE IRA LLC, will have “checkbook control” over your retirement funds.
+Once you deposit the 60-day eligible rollover distribution with the new IRA custodian within the 60-day period, the new custodian will be able to invest the SIMPLE IRA assets.
+You also have the option to establish a Self-Directed IRA LLC with “checkbook control.”
+If you decide to open a Self-Directed IRA LLC, you will have access to your funds once the transfer process is complete.
+With a Self-Directed IRA LLC, you, as manager of the SIMPLE IRA LLC, will have “checkbook control” over your retirement funds.
 You can make traditional as well as non-traditional investments tax-free and penalty-free.